-No product revenue customer or service fee client relationship represented more than 10% of the Company's consolidated total net revenues during the years ended December 31, 2014 or 2013.
-One client exceeded 10% of the Company's consolidated accounts receivable at December 31, 2013.
+During 2015, one service fee client relationship, the United States Mint, represented more than 10% of the Company's consolidated total net revenues.
+No product or service fee client relationships represented more than 10% during the years ended December 31, 2014 or 2013.
+As of both December 31, 2015 and 2013, one client exceeded 10% of the Company's consolidated accounts receivable.
+No clients exceeded 10% of the Company's consolidated accounts receivable.
+No clients exceeded 10% of the Company's consolidated accounts receivable as of December 31, 2014.